knpuniversity/behat/knpu/using-mink.md

 a very awesome and absurdly-designed site "jurassicpark.wikia.com".

 ***TIP
-This website was redesigned, what means that its HTML/CSS was slightly changed after we recorded this screencast.
-That's why we slightly tweaked our code to match the changes, so you can see a difference in CSS selectors and link names we use in the video.
+After vocal protests from the dinosaurs, jurassicpark.wikia.com was redesigned! that means its HTML/CSS was updated after we recorded this screencast.
+Don't worry: we've updated the code in the code blocks on this page to work for the new design.
+Use them instead of the CSS selectors used in the video.
 ***

 After that we'll just print out a few things about the page like the status code,